-Students who are re-admitted to MCC after an absence of two or more years, who have been suspended or are on probation, and who have a poor academic record, are eligible to elect the Fresh Start Option.
+Students who are re-admitted to MCC after an absence of two or more years (four academic semesters of Fall, Spring, Fall, Spring) who have been suspended or are on probation, and who have a poor academic record of less than a 2.0 grade point average, are eligible to apply for the Fresh Start Option.
 Application must be made within one year of being re-admitted to the College.
 A student re-admitting under this option will be given the equivalent of transfer credits for all courses taken at MCC with a grade of C- or higher.
-The student readmitting under this option may obtain forms from the office of the Dean of Student Affairs, Lowe Building, room L287.
-The earlier grades and grade point average will remain on the transcript, but all future calculations of GPA will only include courses taken after re-admission under the option.
+The earlier grades and grade point average will remain on the transcript, but all future calculations of GPA will include only courses taken after re-admission under the option.
 The Fresh Start Option may be used only once by the student and is subject to the existing residency requirement of 15 credits.
+Eligible students may apply for the Fresh Start Option by meeting in person with the Director of Student Retention Services in room L127, Lowe Building.
+You may call 860-512-3303 for information or an appointment.